redox-os/book/src/advanced-build.md

 Redox requires a GCC-compatible compiler for the operating system to build additional host tools.
 GCC for the host system is searched automatically from `PATH` environment variable with a binary named as `$GNU_TARGET-gcc` (e.g. `x86_64-linux-gnu-gcc`).

-If you have to use a different compiler because `gcc` is not exist or compatible, you can export [more environment variables](https://gitlab.redox-os.org/redox-os/redoxer#host-specific-customizations) in the `.config` file:
+If you have to use a different compiler because `gcc` does not exist or is incompatible, you can export [more environment variables](https://gitlab.redox-os.org/redox-os/redoxer#host-specific-customizations) in the `.config` file:

 ```sh
 export REDOXER_HOST_AR=ar